FreedomEagle/circleCI2/README.md

     When 'email1@email1.com' logs in and logs out 3 times Then alert message should pop up
 ```
-The javascript file for the gherkin file exist under the same named folder
+The cypress javascript file for the gherkin file exist under the same named folder

 ```javascript
 // e2e/cypress/integration/test1/test1/test1.js